 Taking a fiber supplement is fairly simple.
 They come in capsules and powder formulations, and even gummies and chewable tablets.

 Fiber supplements may also have other benefits, including lowering your cholesterol and controlling blood sugar.
-One type of fiber, called inulin, also helps stimulate the growth of beneficial gut bacteria (bifidobacteria).
+One type of fiber, called inulin, also helps stimulate the growth of (bifidobacteria).

 Examples of fiber supplements include:

 - methylcellulose (Citrucel)

 Make sure you drink a lot of water along with a fiber supplement, or it could make your constipation worse.

 A simple way to help ease constipation issues is to eat more high-fiber foods.
 Dietary fiber is a mix of complex carbohydrates.
 It can be found in the leaves and stems of plants and the bran of whole grains.
 Nuts, seeds, fruits, and vegetables are also good sources.
 Meat and dairy products don’t contain any fiber.

 Start by gradually adding more fiber to your diet.
 The following foods are high in dietary fiber: